kankaanpaaverneri/ExpenseTracker/README.md

 # ExpenseTracker
 ### Cross platform mobile app developed with React Native.
 User can add expenses and categories.
-Then filter expenses based on a date, category or a user.
+Then filter expenses based on a date, category or the user.

 * You can add Expenses
 * User can add categories for expenses